retsef/node-beacon-scanner/README.md

 node-beacon-scanner
 ===============

+**NOTE: This is a fork of futomi/node-beacon-scanner to support newer versions of Node.js via updated noble dependency.**

 The node-beacon-scanner is a Node.js module which allows you to scan BLE beacon packets and parse the packet data.
 This module supports iBeacon, Eddystone, and Estimote.